 Truckers are regulated by the FEDERAL MOTOR CARRIER SAFETY REGULATIONS, which provide comprehensive rules that both driver and Motor Carrier must follow.
-There are a few exemptions from the Regulations, but if the truck travels state to state the company and driver have to comply with the regulations.
+There are a few exemptions from the Regulations, but if the truck travels from state to state, the company and driver must comply with the regulations.
 Visit the link section of this Truck Accident Information Center for a link to The Federal Motor Carrier Safety Administration.

 Some of the main regulations which are important in many 18-wheeler lawsuits are as follows: